microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 Apps can configure how the runtime validates bytecode passed to it.

-The validation referred to here is implementation exposed by `dxcompiler.dll` or `dxil.dll`.
+The validation referred to here is implementation exposed by `dxil.dll` or `dxcompiler.dll`.
 This is the same validation used when the compiler endorses bytecode at compile time by applying a hash.
 So it would typically be redundant to validate again, but it can be useful to validate shaders that have the `BYPASS` hash, or have the option to force validation.

-If there is bytecode to validate, the runtime and/or debug layer attempt to load one of these dlls, `dxcompiler.dll` first.
+If there is bytecode to validate, the runtime and/or debug layer attempt to load one of these dlls, `dxil.dll` first.
 If either is available, bytecode validation is possible.

 The following flags in `d3d12.h` show the validation control options.